-For inspiration, I pooled together all the owl costume pics I could find (it was a very popular costume in 2011!) and then took the parts of each that I liked the best.
+For inspiration, I pooled together all the owl costume pics I could find (it’s very popular on Pinterest!) and then took the parts of each that I liked the best.
 I knew my daughter would never wear a mask, so I opted for a headband instead.
-Keeping in mind that she is a toddler who doesn't like to be constrained in any way, I barely attached the wings so that she had some flexibility.
-I made the entire outfit out of felt, which made it cost effective and simple because there was no need to hem any of the pieces.
+Keeping in mind that she is a toddler who doesn’t like to be constrained in any way, I barely attached the wings so that she had some flexibility.
+I made the entire outfit out of felt, which made it both cost effective and simple, because there was no need to hem any of the pieces.
 Knowing that she would wear it only once, time and money were big factors in the DIY process!

 To make the dress pattern, I just traced a sleeveless, A-line dress that she already owned that was a little bit big on her (you have to allow for a little extra room since felt doesn’t stretch and you want to be able to get them in/out without too much tugging).
 Once I had the dress made (I sewed the front and back together at the shoulders and down the sides), I cut out feather shapes from different colors of felt, placed them in rows across the front of the dress, and sewed a straight line across the tops of the feathers.
 On the back, I cut a slit from the middle of the neck down about 5”, and added some velcro for a closure.
 This way, I had some extra room to get her head through.

 Owl Costume: How to Make The Owl Wings